 Ahhhhhhhh.
 Get some cold water.
 A/C. Okay.
 Now I can think.
 And here is what I think: I.must.remain.inside.
 Standing at the window looking outside seems an awful lot like looking through the glass panel in front of a hot oven watching things slowly cook to the brown and crispy state.
 Here is what my new azalea bushes look like.

 I have been watering them, you can tell by the green grass near them.
-Those leaves should be just as green.
+Sadly, said grass has not been cut for a long time due to our lawn mower breaking down.
+I need to check out some Battery Powered Lawn Mower Reviews fast!
+Anyway, those leaves should be just as green.
 Doesn’t matter.
 The heat fried them anyway.

 Here is a lovely sweet smelling Japanese flowering tree.
 It stays under cover on our deck, out of most of the day’s sun.
 I water it every day.
 Doesn’t matter.